-- 5. blood- Gr. aima - a.
-This statement must have caused their jaws to drop!
-The Jews were forbidden to drink blood (Lev 7:26-27) - b.
+5. blood- Gr. aima

+a.
+This statement must have caused their mouths to pop open!
+The Jews were forbidden to drink blood (Lev 7:26-27) b.
 Of course Jesus was speaking spiritually and not naturally.
 These natural men did not have the Holy Spirit and only thought naturally.